mockra/smeargle/README.md

 Smeargle is an image collection tool that will return an object containing images from a given URL.
 Smeargle was designed to be a lightweight and simple solution for collecting images.

 This library does provide some basic logic for helping you find a suitable image from any given url.
+Smeargle uses rmagick for filtering images based on size.

 ## Installation